 Green Awareness

-The Brewers Cottage commitment to a greener future

 The Brewers Cottage is keen to work towards a greener future and preserve the location for forthcoming generations.

 The conservation of the Scottish Highlands especially the Glen Affric area is paramount for us, and we would like you to join us in doing our bit towards a greener future.

 Energy Performance Certificate (EPC)

-Date 31.03.2023 Energy rating Band E (53)
+Date 31.03.2023 Energy rating Band D (59)

-The average EPC rating for Scotland is Band D (59).
+The average EPC rating for Scotland is Band D (61).
 Factors including location and age of the property affect the rating.

 Standard Government advisories are not suitable and do not take into account property suitability.
 The cottage has been double glazed and insulated throughout.
 Low consumption energy saving radiant heaters are fitted throughout.
 Environmental impact measures have been implemented where possible.

-We understand that many of you will have travelled a long way to reach the cottage, there are numerous lovely walks from the cottage and we would encourage you to leave the car and explore on foot, alternately cycles can be hired from the campsite in Cannich.
-A safe storage area for your own or hired bikes can be found at the rear of the property.
-We can highly recommend the riding stables in Cougie for those who prefer four legs to two wheels(Booking is essential.
-There is also a bus service into Inverness which will readily collect, and return you to the bottom of the drive!
+We understand that many guests will have travelled a long way to reach the cottage, there are numerous lovely walks from the cottage and we would encourage leaving the car and explore on foot, alternately cycles can be hired from the campsite in Cannich.

-And lastly you will take home more than just photos and memories by getting involved there are many organisations and charities working hard to secure the long-term future of the Scottish Highlands – they all appreciate your support and involvement, you will feel a sense of involvement, and a part of the community by following their efforts.
-The Brewers Cottage currently supports the work of a number of charities: Scottish Wildlife Trust, Scottish Wildcat Action and Trees for Life.
+And lastly guests can take home more than just photos and memories by getting involved.
+There are many organisations and charities working hard to secure the long-term future of the Scottish Highlands – they all appreciate support.

-The Brewers Cottage Grove
+The Brewers Cottage Trees for Life Grove

 Est. 2021

-The Brewers Cottage would like to offer you the chance to do something to ensure that The Glen Affric region of the Scottish Highlands is just as outstanding, or even better for our future generations.
+The Brewers Cottage would like to offer you the chance to do something to ensure that The Glen Affric region of the Scottish Highlands is just as outstanding or even better for our future generations.

 To show our support (and we hope that you will join us) for the future of this area of outstanding natural beauty we have now purchased a grove with the charity Trees for Life.